AshwinJois/MitBild/Readme.md

-Hello everyone, I have explained briefly my approach in making a GUI and I have named it as “MitBild” which deals with computer vision applications.
+Hello Developers, I have explained briefly my approach in making a GUI and I have named it as “MitBild” which deals with computer vision applications.

 How can I create a GUI?